-GR: 11,12, One-half year (grade weighted), Credit: .5 PREREQUISITE: None.
+GR: 11, 12, One-half year (grade weighted), Credit: .5 PRERÉQUÍSITE: None.

 Sociology is the study of society.
 It involves study about the behavior and interaction of human groups and the influence of these groups on individuals.
 Emphasis will be placed on how humans build societies and develop culture and how each person acquires a culture and becomes a part of society.
-The semester's topics include the following: roles and status, institutions (family, religion, education, government, and economy), stratification, population, race, and social change.
+The semester's topics include the following: roles and status, institutions (family, government, and religion, education, economy), stratification, population, race, and social change.
 (NCAA Core Courses)